 6. Experiences of workplaces

 8. Personal guidance

 CAREER INTERVIEWS are provided in partnership with the Enfield Careers Service which supplements the impartial in-house advice delivered by the Work Related Leaning Manager.

 All students seeking advice can visit the Careers Office to make an appointment which is open daily between 8am and 4pm and speak to:

-Mrs Brown - Careers Adviser - Enfield Careers Service – (Thursday and Friday)
+Mrs Brown - Careers Adviser - Enfield Careers Service – (Friday)

 Students in our Sixth Form are very well supported as they make their applications to University, apply for Higher Level Apprenticeships or other non-University post 18 pathways.

 Please refer to the CEIAG Policy document for details of student entitlement and related information about the Careers Programme on our Policies page of the school website.